tederickson/bad-data-batch/README.md

 The original file is found in actors_and_directors.original.csv.
 The change ensures that multiple imports produce the same results.

-Database modified to store duplicate movies.
+Database was modified to store duplicate movies in duplicate_movie.
 The actor_and_director table now contains 836771 rows.
 There are 7567 invalid entries.

 There are 675,916 rows that are not actor or director roles.